 The Federal Reserve is the lender of last resort.
 Banks can go to the Fed’s discount window when they need to borrow money to strengthen their reserves.
 Borrowing at the Philadelphia discount window increased from $1 billion in 2007 to $2.3 trillion in 2008, the year of the Great Recession.
-This added much needed liquidity to the economy.
-(Read Philadelphia Fed - A Window Into The Financial Crisis
+This added much-needed liquidity to the economy.

-Imagine you manage Cloudy Bank and your excess reserves are a bit lower than you feel comfortable with.
-You are about to release the bank’s financial statements and know that they will not be well received and are concerned several of your major depositors may withdraw their funds.
+Imagine you manage Cloudy Bank, and your excess reserves are slightly lower than you feel comfortable with.
+You are about to release the bank’s financial statements and know that they will not be well received and you are concerned several of your largest depositors may withdraw their funds.
 You do not want to risk having your reserves drop below the required minimum.
 You know that Windy Bank has a lot of excess reserves.
 Windy Bank has been accumulating reserves because its management anticipates closing some large loans within the next few days.
 What would you do?
-One solution is to borrow some of Windy Bank’s excess reserves on a short-term basis.
+One solution is to borrow some of Windy Bank’s excess reserves short term.
 Windy Bank likes that idea because these reserves would earn some interest.

 Daily, banks with excess reserves lend to banks short of funds.
 After all, they want their excess reserves to earn interest.
-The Federal Reserve’s target rate for short-term (usually overnight) loans between banks is the federal funds rate.
+The federal funds rate is the Federal Reserve’s target rate for short-term (usually overnight) loans between banks.
 The Fed uses open market operations to nudge the federal funds rate toward the Fed’s target.

-Unfortunately, Cloudy Bank is in financial trouble and other banks are fearful you will be unable to repay them.
+Unfortunately, Cloudy Bank is in financial trouble, so other banks are fearful you will be unable to repay them.
 Where do you go?
-You can go to your local Federal Reserve Bank and borrow from their “discount window”.
+You can go to your local Federal Reserve Bank and borrow from their “discount window.”
 The discount rate is the interest rate the Federal Reserve Banks charge when commercial banks and other depository institutions borrow from the Fed.
 The Federal Reserve requires collateral when making these loans.
 Usually, the collateral is treasury bonds or other government securities.

-The discount rate is normally set higher than the federal funds rate since the Federal Reserve wants to discourage banks from using the discount window.
-The graph below illustrates the relationship between the discount rate and federal funds rate since 2003.
+The discount rate is usually higher than the federal funds rate since the Federal Reserve wants to discourage banks from using the discount window.
+The graph below illustrates the relationship between the discount and federal funds rates since 2003.